Geovation/catalyst-ngd-wrappers-python/README.md

    - When `recent_update_days` is None, a simple dictionary of key-value pairs mapping base collection names to their versioned names.
    - When `recent_update_days` is supplied:
       - **collection-lookup**: dict[str: str] - Key-value pairs mapping base collection names to their versioned names.
       - **recent-update-threshold-days**: int - The number of days into the past at which newly released collections are featured under 'recent-collection-updates'.
-This includes both new feature collections and new versions.
+This includes both new feature collections and new versions of existing collections.
       - **recent-collection-updates**: list[str] - A list of versioned collection names which have been released in the last number of days specified by `recent-update-days`.
 - **Failed Response Format**
    Dictionary specifying error metadata.
 As the wrapper mimics the behaviour of an API and is designed for [API deployment](https://github.com/Geovation/catalyst-ngd-wrappers-azure).